cecton/blog/content/posts/unwrapping-options-and-results-part1.md

 Handling Result Like a Boss
 ---------------------------

-`Result` is a kind of wrapper type that actually has 2 types: one for its value (just like `Option`) called `Result::Ok` and one for its error called `Result::Err`.
-Just like `Option`, the `Result` variants are directly accessible because they are in the "std prelude".
-Because of that, you can directly write `Ok` and `Err`.
+`Result` is a different beast:
+ -  Just like `Option` it has 2 variants: `Result::Ok` and `Result::Err`.
+They
+    also are directly accessible because they are in the "std prelude".
+(So you can write directly `Ok` and `Err`.)
+ -  But it has 2 type arguments: one for its value used in the `Result::Ok` variant (which is similar to `Option::Some`) and another one used for its error called `Result::Err`.

 Because the error case has a type, `Result` are harder to handle than `Option`.
-This is because the error type must be compatible.
+This is because the error type must be the same if you want to chain things with `Result`.
 For example, the following code won't compile:

 ```rust
 //      variable name     type                value